 You can get help with this as with anything else.
 Inventory management software like ecomdash can track your stock levels for your eBay listings, as well as listings on other sites like Amazon at the same time.
 Definitely worth it if you find your order defect rate climbing to dangerous levels!

 If you make a reasonable number of sales each year and run your business professionally, you should have no trouble becoming an eBay Top Rated Seller.
-Then you get to enjoy lower fees, higher search rankings, and greater customer trust.
+Then you get to enjoy lower fees, free Promoted Listings, and greater customer trust.
 Kick your operation into high gear and go get it!

 P.S.
 Don’t forget to share this article with your team and your business partners so they understand what you’re working toward.
 Explaining your course to the crew keeps everyone rowing in the same direction.